Space Invaders Part II: Reception

 Cash Box magazine liked the game's colorful graphics and additional gameplay mechanics, saying that it would "add to the enjoyment of the most avid and skilled players."
 New Computer Express magazine was indifferent towards Prize Space Invaders for its high price point, although stated that its prize mechanic made this somewhat forgivable.
-In a 1998 retrospective review, Allgame found Part II to be "barely a sequel" for it having very little differences from the original game, although liked its challenge and blocky graphics.
+In a 1998 retrospective review, Allgame found Part II to be "barely a sequel" for it having very few differences from the original game, although liked its challenge and blocky graphics.
 Allgame also criticized it for becoming boring and tedious after prolonged play.
 Space Invaders creator Tomohiro Nishikado prefers it over the original, citing its variety in gameplay.